Autonetic/guides/php-pdo-mysql-ajax-comment-form.md

 ) ENGINE=InnoDB AUTO_INCREMENT=0 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_general_ci;
 ```

-2. **PHP Form**: index.php - Create a PHP form that allows users to input their name, email, comment, and submit the form.
+2. **PHP Form**: (`index.php`) Create a PHP form that allows users to input their name, email, comment, and submit the form.
 The form should also include a hidden field for `post_id`. this code presumes that your page request will include the id of the post that the comment belongs to.
 For example `http://localhost/blog/index.php?id=1`.
 For testing purposes, I have made default requests belong to post id `0`.

 ```php
 <?php